MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deprecation-of-site-mailboxes.md

       - Check the confirmation box to ensure the site mailbox is added.
       - Click **Choose** and then click **Done**.
       - Under **SharePoint sites** option, click **Choose sites** to add the SharePoint site associated with the site mailbox.
-      - To find the SharePoint URL for the site mailbox, run the following command in Powershell:
+      - To find the SharePoint URL for the site mailbox, run the following command in PowerShell:

         ```Powershell
         Get-SiteMailbox -BypassOwnerCheck -ResultSize unlimited